UNINETTSigma2/documentation/code_development/guides/tensorflow_gpu.md

 ## Using the preinstalled TensorFlow module

 This is the easiest and recommended option for most users.
 The preinstalled modules are optimized for the cluster hardware, pre-configured with correct dependencies (cuDNN, NCCL, etc.), and tested to work with the available GPU drivers.
+For a complete example Slurm job script using preinstalled modules on Saga, see {ref}`example Slurm job script <saga-preinstalled-slurm-script>`.

 ### Finding available versions